SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- corrected house-consumption-calculation not working under some circumstances
+- possibility to change circle radius

 ### 0.8.3 (2022-08-09)
 - Correction of House-consumption calculation in combination with house-netto-calculation
 - changed battery animation if battery is fully charged or empty and no progress is detected